Who should buy the Asics Gel Lyte III

 Luckily, they eventually came to their senses, and the shoe was approved for construction and release.
 In hindsight, they could not have figured out that the performance and style of the shoe would eventually make it one of the most sought-after in Asics’ history.

 When the shoe was unveiled, it caused quite a stir in the running community as it radically changed the concept of how a running shoe should look.
 The Gel-Lyte III immediately pushed the boundaries of lifestyle and performance shoes with its eye-catching colors and unique design.

 Coupled with the well-muscled upper construction and the meaty sole, runners were up for a surprise during the shoe’s release.
-True to Asics' commitment of performance-driven shoes, the Gel-Lyte III ranked as one of the surprising underdogs as a top running shoe in the early part of the 90s mainly because it addressed the needs of runners for more cushioning and support.
+True to Asics' commitment to performance-driven shoes, the Gel-Lyte III ranked as one of the surprising underdogs as a top running shoe in the early part of the 90s mainly because it addressed the needs of runners for more cushioning and support.